lohlar-cmd/bio539_finalproject/readme.md

 - Summary statistics and ANOVA results will be saved as `.txt` files in the `results/` folder.

 ---

+##  Prepare the Data

+1.Place the raw dataset (MAIZE_DATA.csv) in the data/ folder.

+2.Run the data_cleaning.R script to clean and preprocess the data:

+## source("scripts/data_cleaning.R")
+This script will:

+Convert categorical variables (male, female, rep, env) to factors.
+Add environment labels (e.g., "Infested" and "Controlled").
+Generate the cleaned dataset (maize_clean.csv) in the data/ folder.

 ## Analysis Steps